 Again, statutes of limitations are set by state law.
 They usually range from about three to ten years and depend on the type of debt.
 To find out the statute of limitations for debts in your state, you can:

 If the creditor has waited too long to sue you, you must raise this as a defense in the papers you file in response to the lawsuit.
 If you can prove that the debt is older than the statute of limitations, then you will not have to pay it.
 If the debt collector knows that the statute of limitations has expired on the debt and still sues you, it might have violated the federal Fair Debt Collection Practices Act (FDCPA).

-However, a statute of limitations does not eliminate the debt -- it merely limits the judicial remedies available to the creditor or collection agency after a certain period of time.
-A debt collector may still seek voluntary payment of an old debt even though the law cannot force you to pay it.
+However, a statute of limitations does not eliminate the debt—it merely limits the judicial remedies available to the creditor or collection agency after a certain period of time.
+A debt collector may still seek voluntary payment of an old debt even though the law can't force you to pay it.

-In recent years, aggressive debt collectors have begun trying to enforce debts that are barred by the statute of limitations.
+Aggressive debt collectors sometimes try to enforce debts that are barred by the statute of limitations.
 They buy these debts from original creditors for pennies on the dollar, so they make a tidy profit when they collect anything.

 Some of these debt buyers use aggressive tactics when they try to collect on time-barred debts.
 According to media reports, they abuse and harass debtors and try to trick debtors into reaffirming debts so that the statute of limitations begins anew.